Frequently Asked Questions

 1. Is study abroad a graduation requirement at SUA?
 And if so, why?

 Yes.
 SUA does require its students to study abroad.
 SUA’s mission is to “foster a steady stream of global citizens who will live a contributive life.”
-To become a global citizen, one should gain understanding, acquire knowledge, and develop skills for living in a globally interdependent and culturally diverse world.
+To become a global citizen, one should gain understanding, acquire knowledge, and develop skills for living in a internationally interdependent and culturally diverse world.
 By studying abroad, we believe that students not only witness another culture, but they also experience the culture by adopting a new way of life.
-Students will encounter people from all walks of life with whom they are able to make a connection, whether through similar interests, a shared laugh, or a long bus-ride.
+Students will encounter people from all walks of life with whom they are able to make a connection with.
 Many SUA students comment they have gained a deeper cultural understanding and personal independence by living and studying in another country.
 Moreover, they agree they continue to reap the benefits of study abroad by encouraging cultural understanding in their own communities.
 We recognize that this enlightening experience is becoming an increasingly precious asset for students as we encourage them to become credible and sensitive members of today's expanding global community.
 As we look ahead, we reaffirm our commitment to the principles and values of SUA that guide this mission statement.

 2. What kind of objectives does SUA set for students to achieve through study abroad?